Bare-throated bellbird

-Description

 The male bird has striking white plumage and a bare bluish-black patch of skin around its eyes and beak and on its throat.
 The female is duller in colour with a black crown, olive-brown upper parts and yellowish underparts streaked with olive green.
 This bird is about 27 cm long.

 Like other bellbirds (Procnias), the bill of P. nudicollis has a short bill with a very wide gape.

 Voice

 The male has one of the loudest calls of any bird—a sharp sound like that of a hammer striking an anvil or a bell.
 Before making such a call, an individual must take a sharp inhale to increase air pressure in the interclavicular air-sacs surrounding its syrinx.
 It takes a long time for young males to learn the call, as one such male living in captivity next to an adult P. nudicollis that frequently called could not perfect it within 10 months of practice.